brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

         // Visit any VariableDeclaration node and report an error if we determine the node is in violation
         VariableDeclaration: (node) => {
             if (startsWithUnderscore(node)) {
-                // report() is the function from the context to call for specifying errors found in code context.report({
+                // report() is the main function from the context and is used for specifying errors found in code context.report({
                     node,
                     message: "Variable names cannot begin with an underscore.",